Home Nonprofits Grants How to Apply

 For the Organization Support Grants and Rapid Response Grants, contact Casey Baustian, Program Officer at casey.baustian@gcrcf.org or 319.774.2378.

-For the Endowment Challenge Grants, contact Rochelle Naylor, Senior Program Officer at rochelle.naylor@gcrcf.org or 319.774.2373.
+For the Endowment Challenge Grants and Competitive Donor-Advised Funds, contact Rochelle Naylor, Senior Program Officer at rochelle.naylor@gcrcf.org or 319.774.2373.

-For grant portal, award or report questions, contact: Bernadette Gladish, Grant Program Manager at bernadette.gladish@gcrcf.org or 319.774.2374.
+For grant portal, awards, reports or electronic payment questions, contact: Bernadette Gladish, Grants and Programs Manager at bernadette.gladish@gcrcf.org or 319.774.2374.

-NOTE: If your application is determined by the Community Foundation to be ineligible – due to incompatible project timelines, not meeting the grant’s criteria or other related factors – you will be contacted to discuss withdrawing the application.
-If an application is withdrawn, you may re-submit during a grant cycle later in the calendar year.
+NOTE: If your application is determined by the Community Foundation to be ineligible due to incompatible project timelines, not meeting the grant’s eligibility criteria or other reasons, a Program Officer will contact you.

 Visit the Nonprofit Giving Center and the Nonprofit Calendar to search for a nonprofit fund, organization, cause, or event to support.